Kaley Cuoco Shares Adorable Family Wedding Photo With All Of Her Pets

 “WEDDING GOALS! would be a dream to have a husband who loves animals as much as I do hehe,” one more chimed in.

-According to US Magazine, Kaley has always been very passionate about animals.
-Following her divorce from husband Ryan Sweeting in 2015, Cuoco dished that she had one big requirement for the next man in her life, “Must love dogs is No. 1,” she said.
+According to Us Weekly Magazine, Kaley has always been very passionate about animals.
+Following her divorce from husband Ryan Sweeting in 2015, Cuoco dished that she had one big requirement for the next man in her life.

+“Must love dogs is No. 1,” she said.
 Luckily, Karl Cook is a huge animal lover himself so the two are a match made in heaven.

-Together, the couple own numerous show horses as well as a mini-horse named Shmooshy.
-As far as dogs go, the couple have rescued two pit bulls named Shirley and Norman as well as a small little dog named Ruby.
+Together, the couple own numerous show horses, as well as a mini-horse named Shmooshy.
+As far as dogs go, the couple have rescued two pit bulls named Shirley and Norman, as well as a small little dog named Ruby.
 The animals can often times be seen on Kaley’s popular Instagram page and it’s pretty clear that she is one incredibly proud pet mama.
 And since her love for animals runs deep, Kaley also helps animal rescues as a side project.

 “I was like, ‘Oh, my God.
 I’m obsessed with this kind of dog.
 I just found them to be so incredible.
 I realized what great dogs they were, and how horribly they were seen.
 And I just didn’t want that to happen anymore.
-So it became a passion,” she told the LA Times.
+So it became a passion,” she told the L.A.
+Times.